 How to get to Melaka

-- I travelled by bus directly from Kuala Lumpur airport.
-A one-way ticket cost MYR 24 (£4).
-The journey took around two hours.
+- There is a direct bus from Kuala Lumpur airport.
+The journey takes around three hours.
 Buses also depart from Kuala Lumpur’s chaotic central bus station.

-- You can book a ticket in advance through EasyBook
+- Although not necessary, you can book your bus ticket in advance here.

 How to get around Melaka

 - Melaka’s compact size makes it easily walkable.
 However, if you are feeling weary why not take a ride on one of the city’s psychedelic trishaws?
 Agree on a price before setting off.

 - You can also hire a bike to get around.

 As Melaka is awash with accommodation choices, you are unlikely to struggle to find somewhere to rest your head.

 If you want to be in the thick of things, concentrate your search around Jonker Street.
 As there are some really nice hotels at affordable rates, this is a good place to treat yourself.